Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 I was developing in PHP because when I moved to Linux this was my home, with the discovery of Python and I made my first UI projects with the Qt framework.
 I was experimenting with doing the same things on Linux as I was doing with Windows, even with custom software.
 It's basically what people do when migrating from the first to the latter, in my case I felt like Indiana Jones, without boundaries, and it was intriguing.

-At 18 years (2008) I bought my domain `mte90.net`, after some time I opted for using a CMS, and since data bases were overrated I decided to build  my site with a flat CMS.
+At 18 years (2008) I bought my domain `mte90.net`, after some time I opted for using a CMS, and since databases were overrated I decided to build  my site with a flat CMS.
 So I started using an Italian Open Source CMS and extending it creating plugins and also doing a fork to the project to add more stuff.
 I built a tiny community around it, a mini build system and at the time I didn't know about git or other version control systems.
 In 2012 I opted to use a real CMS that was following real coding standards (compared to the spaghetti code) to do more and better without starting from scratch.